Skip to Content

 Before the retirement date, insurers send a largely standardised information document to participants.
 This is intended to help them choose between a fixed and a variable benefit, and from which provider the participant purchases the benefit she wants.
 The information describes the consequences and risks of this choice.

-The standard model offers the information in layers: outline (layer 1) and explanation of outline (layer 2).
-The layered set-up comes into its own digitally.
-The Ministry of Social Affairs and Employment has now agreed to the standard model, see also the publication in the Government Gazette.
+The standard model offers the information in layers: main points (layer 1) and explanation of main points (layer 2).
+The layered set-up comes into its own digitally provided.
+The Ministry of Social Affairs and Employment has now approved the standard model, see also the publication in the Government Gazette.

-On this page you will find all the underlying documentation about the standard models.
+This page contains all the underlying documentation about the standard models.

-Saving via a savings account in box 3 is less advantageous if saving via an annuity, because the premiums paid are not tax deductible.
+Saving through a savings account in box 3 is less advantageous if saving through an annuity, because the premiums paid are not tax deductible.
 Many self-employed people appear to be unaware of these and other tax rules and possibilities to save for later.
-This ignorance has marked the starting point of the Income Task Force for the future.
+This ignorance has marked the starting point of the Taskforce Income for Later.

-The Chamber of Commerce, the Ministry of Social Affairs, Money Wise, Stichting ZZP Nederland, the Dutch Association of Insurers and NIBUD are participating in the Taskforce.
+The Chamber of Commerce, the Ministry of Social Affairs, Money Wise, the Dutch Self-Employed Persons Foundation, the Dutch Association of Insurers and the NIBUD are participating in the Taskforce.

 Structural cooperation